 No state employee may use his/her official title, position or authority in any campaign activities, including untargeted mass mailings.
 No state resources of any type may be used in furtherance of these activities, including, but not limited to, telephone, office supplies, postage, photocopying machines, computers (including e-mail) and support staff (see Advisory Opinion No. 93-9) nor may campaign activities be conducted from a state office or during state business hours unless leave is taken.
 Finally, no state employee may solicit from subordinates, as this practice is strictly forbidden by Civil Service Law §107.
 (See also Election Law §17-158.)

 Use of Facilities by Non-Commercial Organizations and Use of Facilities by Third Parties for Free Speech:

 Political organizations are included in SUNY’s definition of non-commercial organizations that are permitted use of campus facilities and in the College’s policy on Use of Facilities by Third Parties for Free Speech.
 All non-commercial organizations are required to obtain a revocable permit for each use of campus facilities.
-These permits, obtained through Student Activities and Union Services for use of the Student Union Building (SUB), Conference Services and University Police for other campus locations, establish the terms and conditions for use of facilities, including reimbursement for any associated costs.
-If a political candidate wishes to speak in one of the free speech zones identified in the Use of Facilities by Third Parties for Free Speech policy during non-blackout dates outlined in the policy, they should contact the Office of the Vice President for Administration and Finance.
-The Use of Facilities by Third Parties for Free Speech policy may be found at this link: http://www.newpaltz.edu/sub/thirdpartypolicy.pdf
+These permits, obtained through the Center for Student Engagement for use of the Student Union and Conference Services for other locations, establish the terms and conditions for use of facilities, including reimbursement for any associated costs.
+If a political candidate wishes to speak in one of the designated public forums identified in the Use of Facilities by Third Parties for Free Speech policy during non-blackout dates outlined in the policy, they should contact the Office of the Vice President for Administration and Finance.
+The Use of Facilities by Third Parties for Free Speech policy may be found at this link.

 - That the proposed meeting gives promise of contributing to the educational purposes of the institution.